desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 DNSSEC provides data integrity to information published in DNS; thus, DNS publication can be used to automate maintenance of delegation information.
-This document describes a method to automate publication of inital DS records for a hitherto insecure delegation.
+This document describes a method to automate publication of initial DS records for a hitherto insecure delegation.

 Readers are expected to be familiar with DNSSEC, including [@!RFC4033], [@!RFC4034], [@!RFC4035], [@!RFC6781], [@!RFC7344], and [@!RFC8078].